feedback-org/poc-emmental/README.md

 Welcome to the Feedback News challenge !

-Here is a briefing of tasks (divided into five milestone) in order to release one small deliverable fact-checks exploration website.
+Here is a briefing of tasks (divided into five milestones) in order to release one small deliverable fact-checks exploration website.

 Typical duration for the exercise would be ten days of work for a beginner developer